Mangatainoka

 Mangatainoka is a small settlement in the Tararua District of New Zealand's North Island.
 It is located on the banks of the Mangatainoka River, 5 km north of Pahiatua.

-Mangatainoka is home to the nationally famous Tui Brewery which provides brewery tours, lunches and a garden bar open late morning until late afternoon.
+Mangatainoka is home to the Tui Brewery, which ceased brewing in 2021.
 It also has a golf course.

 Geography

 The greater Mangatainoka area, as defined by Statistics New Zealand, covers an area of 496.81 km2.
-The statistical area surrounds but does not include the towns of Woodville and Pahiatua.
+The statistical area includes the settlement of Papatawa, and surrounds but does not include the towns of Woodville and Pahiatua.